varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-1-basics/types.md

 # Expressions, Variables and Types

 ## Introduction
 In this lecture, we introduce expressions, variables, and types.
 Expressions are combinations of variables and values that can be evaluated to a single value.
 Variables are symbols that represent values, which can be changed or assigned to different values.
 Types refer to the kind of value that a variable can hold, such as integers, floating-point numbers, or strings.
 In some traditional programming languages, it is important to declare the variable type before using it so that the [compiler](https://en.wikipedia.org/wiki/Compiler) or [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) can check the correctness of the program and allocate the appropriate amount of memory to store the variable.
-However, modern languages can guess (or infer) the type.
-But, declaring types is still good practice because it helps with the readability of the compute code.
+However, while most modern languages can guess (or infer) the type, declaring types is still good practice because it helps with the readability of the compute code.

 ---